thenativeweb/limes/README.md

     authorization: Bearer <token>

+Alternatively, you may transfer the token using the query string parameter `token`:

+    GET /foo/bar?token=<token>

 The Socket.io middleware expects you to emit an `authenticate` event and provide the token as well as a callback.

 ```javascript